-Born out of wedlock, the newborn girl had been killed by her grandmother and aunt, and thrown into a nullah near Sahar international airport; the accused had covered their tracks well and the mom had given a fake name, address while delivering the baby
+Born out of wedlock, a newborn girl had been killed by her grandmother and aunt, and thrown into a nullah near Sahar international airport; smart cops solve case in 24 hours

 A medical receipt and some good detective work helped the Sahar police crack the case of the gruesome murder of a newborn baby girl by her mother, maternal grandmother and aunt.
 The police solved the case within 24 hours and arrested the trio.